birmingham

 blog-images

 Wander through the Japanese garden, home to bonsai trees and tranquil ponds, or relax on the expansive lawns.
-The gardens also host events and workshops throughout the year, making it a lively yet peaceful spot to visit.
-This is one of the best places to visit in Birmingham.
+The gardens also host events and workshops throughout the year, making it a lively yet peaceful spots, making it one of the best places to visit in Birmingham.

 2. Cadbury World